 The Bulls went up 10-0 on a B.J.
 Daniels touchdown pass and a Maikon Bonani field goal in the first quarter.
 That score would stand until the third quarter, when Rutgers was able to get on the board with a 33-yard Te field goal to make the score 10-3.
 The field goal was set up by the Bulls' Victor Marc trying to field a rolling punt and fumbling it away inside the USF 15-yard line.

 The Bulls, however, extended their lead to two touchdowns midway through the fourth quarter with a 3-yard touchdown run by Demetris Murray.
 But the scoreboard would only read 17-3 for a matter of seconds, as Rutgers would score on the ensuing play, a 98-yard kickoff return by Jeremy Deering.
 The score would stay 17-10 in favor of the Bulls until the 1:08 mark, when Rutgers QB Chas Dodd threw a 34-yard touchdown pass to Brandon Coleman on 2nd and 25 to knot the score.
 After a punt and a Dodd interception, USF had one more chance to win it in regulation, but Bonani shanked a 27-yard field goal on the final play, and the game moved into overtime.

 Rutgers was the only team to score in overtime on the Te field goal.
-The Scarlet Knights move to 6-3 (3-2) with the win and the Bulls, once a 4-0 team, falls to 4-4 (0-4) and suffers their fourth-straight loss.
+The Scarlet Knights move to 6-3 (3-2) with the win and the Bulls, once a 4-0 team, fall to 4-4 (0-4) and suffer their fourth-straight loss.

 For more on USF, stay connected to SB Nation Tampa Bay.